hexandcube/hexandcube.eu.org/content/posts/2023/05/12/screenshot-sharing-with-sharex.md

 description: Setting up ShareX to upload screenshots to an S3 bucket
 thumbnail: /img/uploads/2023/05/12/screenshot-sharing-with-sharex/thumbnail.png
 publishDate: 2023-05-12
+lastmod: 2024-05-28
+showLastmod: true
 category: posts
 ---

+###### May 2024 Update

+Since December 2023 Scaleway no longer offers free 75GB of object storage.
+In May 2024 I have migrated my file hosting back to [Backblaze B2](https://backblaze.com/b2/), which at this point is more affordable than Scaleway Object Storage.
+Currently Backblaze doesn't allow for use of a custom domain for B2 buckets (at least for regular, non-business customers), so I'm using a hack by redirecting all traffic from my domain to the B2 bucket URL using Netlify Redirects.
+This can also be achieved using Cloudflare Workers.

+You can read the original post below.
+The mention of Scaleway's free 75GB has been redacted to avoid confusion.

+---
+***Original post from May 12, 2023***

 ShareX is a free and open source screenshot and file sharing tool.
 Ever since I've discovered it back in 2019, I've been using it daily as my favorite tool to capture screenshots, short videos, gifs, create short links, pick